RasyiidWho/OgarConsole/README.md

 - log = Your console log file.
 This is needed to get access to the console log itself.
 Enable ServerLogging in game configuration **gameserver.ini**.
 - ogar = Ogar start file.
 The main file that runs Ogar.
 - json = Should require OgarConsole **package.json** file.
 Please make sure that it is included in the directory.
+- requirePassword = Require password for OgarConsole use.
+- consolePassword = OgarConsole password that will be used to login into OgarConsole if requirePassword = true
+- allowOriginPasswordBypass = Allow OgarConsole origins bypass logins.
+Localhost and Ogar.ml connections will ignore passwords

 ## Help / Commands / Ogar Functionalites
 When OgarConsole is running and you have connected to **http://localhost:1000** type **help** in cmd to read help & commands of Ogar.